breakponchito/DominicanWorkShopParticipant/module_04_add_simple_navigation/README.md

 Review the content of the class.
 Important parts to make this bean available for the application are the annotations.
 CDI Beans will be available for the application once the CDI runtime identifies valid annotations.
 Also review the injection part for the Persistence Context to interact with our entities and finally the method that is executing a select query with jpql to get all the books available on our application.

-If you don't have data on your table, open module 2 and go to the sql folder, open the file inserTwoTables.sql and execute the insert queries adding first Author data and after Book data.
+If you don't have data on your table, open module 2 and go to the sql folder, open the file inserTwoTables.sql and execute the insert queries adding first Author data and then Book data.
 Here example:

 ![Inserting Data](img/insertingData.png)